 MUS 183.
-Off Campus Extended Group Studies
+Off Campus Extended Studies

 MUS 184.
+On-Campus Extended

+Studies Course

-On- Campus Extended Studies Course Group Variable An on-campus course offered during the V credits or as a co-curricular (0 credit).
-Courequirement. • • MUS 197.
-First-Year Seminar Group 1 course A seminar focused on a theme in the study of music c.
+An on-campus course offered during the Winter or May term.
+May be offered for .5 course credits or as a co-curricular (0 credit).
+Counts toward satisfying the Extended Studies requirement.

+MUS 197.
+First-Year

+A seminar focused on a theme in the study of music.
 Open only to first-year students.

 MUS 299.
-Internship in Music Business Group 1/2-1 course An experiential course for those students worganization not usually included in Universe must be approved by the supervising facul Music.
-Prerequisite: consent of the Dean o ersity prog ty memb grams.
-A detailed written project proposal er and the Dean of the School of MUS 432.
-Independent Study Projects Group 1/4-1/2-1 course Independent investigations under the direction of a music faculty member.
+Internship in Music Business

+An experiential course for those students who are completing an internship with an agency or organization not usually included in University programs.
+A detailed written project proposal must be approved by the supervising faculty member and the Dean of the School of Music.
+Prerequisite: consent of the Dean of the School of Music.

+MUS 432.
+Independent Study

+Projects

+Independent investigations under the direction of a music faculty member.
 A research paper or performance subject to review by three members of the music faculty is required.
 A detailed written project proposal must be approved by the supervising faculty member and the Dean of the School of Music.
-The course may be repeated for credit with different topics .
+The course may be repeated for credit with different topics.

 MUS 450.
-Senior Seminar Group 1/4-1/2 course
+Senior Seminar Group